 - Plants in full sun will flower better than those in semi-shade.

-Soil Needs: Grows well even in very poor soil, but need drainage.
+- Grows well even in very poor soil, but needs good drainage.

 - A low maintenance garden shrub.

-- Feed with organic mulch and organic fertilizer in growing seasons for good results.
+- Feed with organic mulch and fertilizer in growing seasons for good results.

 - Over watering will reduce the flower crop.